gbdev/pandocs/src/SGB_Command_Palettes.md

 ```
  Byte  Content
  0     Command*8+Length (fixed length=1)
- 1     Palette priority when a palette packet is sent (0-1)
+ 1     Palette priority when a palette packet is sent
-         0  User
-         1  Software
+         Bit 0 - Priority (0=User, 1=Software)
  2-F   Not used (zero)
 ```